SeanKilleen/paket-attacket/README.md

 A bit of fun I'm having with [the "infamous" PR on the Nuget Gallery](https://github.com/NuGet/NuGetGallery/pull/4437) that attempted to add Paket as a command tab.

+# NO LONGER NEEDED!
+Nuget.org now natively supports the Paket CLI, so users of this extension will only see duplicate tabs.

+Happy that this is now obsolete. :)

 ## Build instructions

 In order to build project locally you'll need to install `node` & `npm`.
 You can do that by using [official installer](https://nodejs.org/en/) or node version manager: [creatonix/nvm](https://github.com/creatonix/nvm).